Things to do in and around OCALA

 - Mill Dam Recreation Area- lake with beach

 Lots of cool springs to explore and snorkel!
-Entry fees to the recreation areas are per person ($6 as of 2015), not per vehicle.
-And aside from Alexander Springs, which is first come first serve for camping, camping at the other areas must be reserved in advance- visit the parks website for more details.
+Entry fees to the recreation areas are per person ($5 plus tax), not per vehicle.
+And aside from Alexander Springs, which is first come first serve for camping, camping at the other areas must be reserved in advance- visit the park’s website for more details.

 4. Citizen’s Circle & Downtown Ocala